FreeRTOS/FreeRTOS-Kernel/Test/VeriFast/tasks/vTaskSwitchContext/README.md

 └── Test/VeriFast/tasks/vTaskSwitchContext
     │
     ├── run-verifast.sh
-    │   Shell script to run check the proof with VeriFast.
+    │   Shell script to check the proof with VeriFast.
     │
     ├── run-vfide.sh
     │   Shell script to load the proof into the VeriFast IDE.
     │
     ├── diff.sh
-    │   Shell script to compute flag changes in the production code that │   potentially break the validity of the VeriFast proof.
-An empty diff │   means that the proof and the production code remain in sync.
+    │   Shell script to flag changes in the production code that potentially │   break the validity of the VeriFast proof.
+An empty diff means that the │   proof and the production code remain in sync.
     │
     ├── preprocessing_scripts
     │   Contains scripts to preprocess and rewrite the source code.
     │
     ├── demos
     │   Contains the FreeRTOS SMP demo.
-Our proofs use some of its │   configuartion files.
+Our proofs use some of its │   configuration files.
     │
     ├── include
     │   Contains annotated copies of header files residing in